spiral/docs/database/declaration.md

 You can also use additional schema operations to remove or rename table elements.

-> Please remember to execute multiple table syncronization using SyncronizationBus class, this implementation will sort your tables in a vaild dependency order and execute every operation under connection specific transaction, see examples below.
+> Please remember to execute multiple table syncronization using `SyncronizationBus` class, this implementation will sort your tables in a vaild dependency order and execute every operation under connection specific transaction, see examples below.

 ## To Start
-To get instance of TableSchema which we can manipulate with, we can use similar way described in [Schema Readers (make sure your read them first)] (reading.md).
+To get instance of TableSchema which we can manipulate with, we can use similar way described in [Schema Introspection (make sure your read them first)](/database/instrospection.md).
 The only difference - we don't need to check table existence.

-We are going to use controller actions as example:
+Let's use controller action to write an example:

 ```php
 protected function indexAction(Database $database)